-If a man takes a DNA test proving he is not the biological father after already having to pay child maintenance then this will be refunded if the test comes back negative.
+If a man takes a DNA test proving he is not the biological father after already paying child maintenance then this will be refunded if the test comes back negative.

-In order to perform a DNA test for any purpose you need to get all the relevant consents (also see discreet testing section of this webpage) but it is important to note that in legal cases it is possible that if a person with parental responsibility refuses consent for a child to be tested but the court considers the test is in the child’s best interests, the court may order the test to go ahead.
-Similarly this may also be so if an alleged father or mother refuses their consent.
-In this sense, the courts are exempt from the consent clauses within the Human Tissue Act, in order to serve the best interests of the child.
+In order to perform a DNA test for any purpose you need to get all the relevant consents.
+However, it is important to note that in legal cases if a person with parental responsibility refuses consent for a child to be tested – but the court considers the test is in the child’s best interests – the court may order the test to go ahead.
+This may also be the case if an alleged father or mother refuses their consent.
+In these cases, the courts are exempt from the consent clauses within the Human Tissue Act, in order to serve the best interests of the child.

 - Grandparent DNA testing